The Journalist

 The journalists of Gaza have sacrificed their lives, suffered the harshest, most inconceivable hardships—including starvation, grave injuries, fires, and bombs—and risked their all to bring us the truth of the cruel, barbaric, depraved, and unimaginable atrocities of the over two-year-long genocide and 77-year illegal occupation.
 We owe them immense gratitude.
 And they will always have our greatest admiration, solidarity, strength, and our love.

-May we see an end to this genocide now.
+May we see an end to this genocide NOW.
 Permanent ceasefire (with legal consequences for every violation).
-Cessation of violence, arbitrary arrests, detention, torture, and discrimination of Palestinians.
+Cessation of violence, ethnic cleansing, forced displacement, arbitrary arrests, detention, torture, and discrimination of Palestinians.
+An end to the destruction and damage of Palestinian homes, properties, and territories—including agricultural fields, olive trees, and groves.
 Just peace and freedom across all of Palestine.
+Recognition and fulfilment of the right of the Palestinian people to self-determination.
 Retribution for all war and genocidal crimes.
+Reparation and remedy for all human rights violations.
 Restoration of justice.
 Restitution of stolen lands.
 Reconstruction and just rehabilitation.
-Fair compensation for all material losses.
+Fair compensation for all losses.
 Adequate, unencumbered humanitarian aid and medical assistance.

-We must simultaneously mourn and honour the many, many martyrs of Palestine—over 70,000 people (at least 20,000 of them children) who were savagely murdered, starved, denied medical aid, and annihilated in Gaza over the last two years—and the countless killed since the beginning of the occupation.
+We need to simultaneously mourn and honour the many, many martyrs of Palestine—over 70,000 people (at least 20,000 of them children) who have been savagely murdered, starved, denied medical aid, and annihilated in Gaza over the last two years—and the countless killed since the beginning of the occupation.
 May their deaths haunt us and remind us of humanity’s colossal, collective failure.
-And may the lives of the survivors inspire us to do better, in every way; to help prevent more deaths; to uphold the struggle for justice and peace; and, to safeguard the truth, always, regardless of the consequences.
+And may the lives of the survivors urge us to do better, in every way; to take action to prevent further pain and deaths; to uphold the struggle for justice and peace; to spread more love; and, to safeguard the truth, always, regardless of the consequences.

 May.
 We.
 Never.
 Forget.